ibm-cloud-docs/Cloudant/guides/replication_guide.md

 Two-way replication can be made continuous in one or both of the directions, by setting the `continuous` flag.

-*Example of using HTTP to start a continuous replication:*
+### Example of using HTTP to start a continuous replication

 ```http
 POST /_replicator HTTP/1.1